MTG/essentia/doc/sphinxdoc/howto_streaming_extractor.rst

 This tutorial is the equivalent, and intend to achieve the same goal, as the :doc:`howto_standard_extractor` tutorial.

-**NB:** the source code for this example can be found in the git repository tree, in the :download:`src/examples/streaming_mfcc.cpp <../../src/examples/streaming_mfcc.cpp>` file.
+**Note:** the source code for this example can be found in the git repository tree, in the :download:`src/examples/streaming_mfcc.cpp <../../src/examples/streaming_mfcc.cpp>` file.

 First of all, let's identify which algorithms we will need.
 We want to do the following processing: